Quick Overview

 AI has become a transformative force across industries, offering unprecedented opportunities to enhance efficiency, decision-making, and innovation.
-However, implementing AI in real-life scenarios is not without its challenges.
-From biased data to over-reliance on automation, the pitfalls of AI applications can have significant consequences.
+However, implementing AI in real life is not without its challenges.
+From biased data to over-reliance on automation, the AI implementation pitfalls can have significant consequences.
 This article explores the common challenges faced in AI implementation, the impact of these pitfalls, and how Human-in-the-Loop (HITL) solutions can address these issues effectively.

 AI implementation integrates machine learning (ML) models, natural language processing, computer vision, and other AI technologies into real-world applications.
 While AI promises to revolutionize industries, its real-world deployment often encounters hurdles that can undermine its effectiveness.